gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 4. Process the response to add it as a layer to QGIS
 5. Add logic to zoom to a bounding box

 After each step, pause for a moment, add some `print()` statements to your code to see that everything works as expected (we'll provide some **DEBUG** hints), copy your code to the plugin directory and reload it in QGIS.
-Open a Python console and run the plugin logic.
+Open the QGIS Python console and run the plugin logic.
 If you see unexpected results, revert to the code and investigate.

 ### Imports

 We'll need a few imports from `qgis.core` and `QMessageBox` from `PyQt`, plus `requests` for this to work.
-Just paste this into your import statements at the top of the file, we'll explain later:
+Just paste this into your import statements at the top of `quick_api.py`, we'll explain later:

 ```python
 import requests